Brooklyn Mirador

 .

-it should be placed between the Arch and Bailey Fountain,
+I suggest it stand between the Arch and Bailey Fountain,

 .